RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 <!--more-->
 ###Slip Ring
 {% imgcap right /images/adafruit_slip_ring.jpg Adafruit slip ring. %}
 The slip ring is central to this solution.
-A slip ring allows an electrical spool to turn while electrical contacts remain intact.
+A slip ring allows an electrical spool to spin while electrical contacts remain intact.
 This slip ring was purchased from [Adafruit](https://www.adafruit.com/) for about $18.00.

 ###Everything Fits
 The new tether management system is small enough to share space with an OpenROV inside a [Nanuk 935 case](http://www.amazon.com/gp/product/B00BP8UNFS/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1).
 The Nanuk case is rugged and small enough to fly as an airline carry-on.